 What Is the Success Rate for the VA Supplemental Claim?

 The 2018 BVA annual report revealed that VA’s disability appeal’s case success rate was approximately 35.75%.
 There is no accurate data to explain the VA decision-review process success rate since the full implementation of AMA in 2019.
 Statistics, however, show that approximately 75% of veterans have submitted supplemental claims.
 The simplification of the process combined with straightforward forms has opened avenues for more veterans to receive their deserved compensation.

-A personal disability lawyer can assist you in presenting new information or evidence to make your case more compelling.
-The lawyer’s advice is essential when submitting a supplemental claim as they know the things you may need to include to strengthen your case.
+An advocate can assist you in presenting new information or evidence to make your case more compelling.
+An advocate’s advice is essential when submitting a supplemental claim as they know the things you may need to include to strengthen your case.
 The Department of Veterans Affairs denies claims without sufficient evidence to back them up.
-If your original claim has been denied, a personal disability lawyer can help identify the cause of the denial and assist you in submitting a supplemental claim.
+If your original claim has been denied, a disability advocate can help identify the cause of the denial and assist you in submitting a supplemental claim.
 Call to learn more.